Learning Curves for Continual Learning in Neural Networks: Self-Knowledge Transfer and Forgetting: Learning Curves between two tasks

 where we define $q_{A,i}=\kappa_A/(\kappa_A+ N_A \eta_i)$, $q_{B,i}=\kappa_B/(\kappa_B+ N_B \eta_i)$, $E_{B,i} = q_{B,i}^2 \eta_i^2 /(1-\gamma_B)$ and $F_{\gamma_B}(a,b)=b(a-2)+b^2(1-a)/(1-\gamma_B)$. \end{thm} The constants $\kappa_A$ and $\gamma_A$ ($\kappa_B$ and $\gamma_B$, respectively) are given by setting $N=N_{A} (N_B)$ in (\ref{reccurence_kappa}).
 The detailed derivation is given in Section \ref{sec_A1}.
 Technically speaking, we use the following lemma: \begin{lem} Denote the trained model (\ref{f_NTK}) on single task A as $f_A = \sum_i w_{A,i}^{*} \psi_i$, and define the following cost function: $E=\left\langle \sum_i \phi_i (w_{A,i}^*-u_i)^2 \right\rangle_{\mathcal{D}_A}$ for arbitrary constants $\phi_i$ and $u_i$.
 Using the replica method under a sufficiently large $N_A$, we have

-where $E_A$ denotes generalization error $E_1$ on single task A. \end{lem} For example, we can see that $E_A$ is a special case of $E$ with $\phi_i=\eta_i$ and $u=\bar{w}_A$, and that $E_{A\rightarrow B}(\rho)$ is reduced to $u=\bar{w}_B$ and $\phi_i = q_{B,i}^2\eta_i^2/(1-\gamma_B)$ after certain calculation.
+where $E_A$ denotes generalization error $E_1$ on single task A. \end{lem} For example, we can see that $E_A$ is a special case of $E$ with $\phi_i=\eta_i$ and $u=\bar{w}_A$, and that $E_{A\rightarrow B}(\rho)$ is reduced to $\phi_i = q_{B,i}^2\eta_i^2/(1-\gamma_B)$ and $u=\bar{w}_B$ after certain calculation.

 {\bf Spectral Bias.} The generalization errors obtained in Theorem 1 are given by the summation over spectral modes like the single-task case.
 The $E_{B,i}$ corresponds to the $i$-th mode of generalization error (\ref{E_1}) on single task B. The study on the single task \citep{bordelon2020spectrum} revealed that as the sample size increases, the modes of large eigenvalues decreases first.
 This is known as {\it spectral bias} and clarifies the inductive bias of the NTK regression.
-In more detail, they showed that when $D$ is sufficiently large and $N_B = \alpha D^{l}$ ($\alpha>0$, $l \in \mathbb{N}$), the error of each mode is asymptotically given by $E_{B,i} = 0 \ (i<l)$ and $\eta_i^2 \ (i>l).$ We see that the spectral bias also holds in $E_{A \rightarrow B}$ because it is a weighted sum over $E_{B,i}$.
+Put the eigenvalues in descending order, i.e., $\lambda_{i} \geq \lambda_{i+1}$.
+When $D$ is sufficiently large and $N_B = \alpha D^{l}$ ($\alpha>0$, $l \in \mathbb{N}$), the error of each mode is asymptotically given by $E_{B,i} = 0 \ (i<l)$ and $\eta_i^2 \ (i>l).$ We see that the spectral bias also holds in $E_{A \rightarrow B}$ because it is a weighted sum over $E_{B,i}$.
 In contrast, $E_{A \rightarrow B}^{back}$ includes a constant term $2(1-\rho)\eta_i^2$.
 This constant term causes catastrophic forgetting, as we show later.